 A business map can come in many forms, including flowcharts, diagrams and value stream maps, or it can be created with various types of software.
 Don’t get caught up in the details and choose a combination of modules that work best for your company.
 The format is less important than the questions you ask to develop it and the mindset behind it.

-The process of business mapping goes deeper than a business plan.
-Not only does it address growth possibilities, sales and other surface issues, but it delves into what your business does, who’s responsible for what and what standards should be held to determine success.
+The process of creating a business map goes deeper than a business action plan.
+Not only does it address growth possibilities, sales and other surface issues, but it delves into what your business does, who’s responsible for what and what standards need to be met to determine success.
 Business maps can be used to help with problem-solving, risk management and compliance, establishing best practices and ensuring that the big picture of your company is always front and center.
 It not only helps with your company’s long-term goals, but it also helps you and your team keep the business vision in sight on a day-to-day basis.
 You don’t just use your business map during the growth phases of your business – you use it for the life of your business.
 The goal of a business map is the same as a business plan: to be more effective.
 However, it takes a more holistic approach to get there.

 Change your mindset to create an effective business map

 When you design a business plan, you create a rigid framework with specific goals and actions.
 When you create a business map, flexibility is the goal.
 In industries that change on almost a daily basis and where businesses are at risk of being disrupted, flexibility is key.
 Though your business map will have structure, it will also be able to respond to any changes that occur with your customers, the economy or the industry.
 This helps you create an innovation culture and foster growth.
 Changing your mindset to one of flexibility helps you develop empowering beliefs that will permeate your entire organization.